life-efficient/Essentials/README.md

 Content contains a graph of content.
 Lessons are contained within modules, which are contained within units.

+The idea of this is that:
+- the content is fully defined in one place (lessons, lesson plans, quizzes, assessment, tags etc)
+- the same file structure contains everything that students and teachers need
+- only lessons are available to students.
+The other things (tags, challenges) are hidden from them
+	- students can access only the lessons.
+Teachers can access everything
+- might require us to write a bash script that copies over every lesson to a new repo, but not the hidden content, then pushes that to a public repo
+	- ideally as a github workflow

 ## Units

 ### Units contain a metadata file called `.unit.yaml`